xingboyang20/ace-configuration-api-samples/basics/README.md

 ## Structure

-The project has the following strucure:
+The project has the following structure:

 ```
 ├── docs                    # documentation (Start here)